Skip to content

 How This Ranking Factor Consensus Was Built

-Built by cross-referencing major ranking factor studies (Semrush 300K SERPs, Backlinko 11.8M results, Surfer SEO 1M SERPs, Ahrefs 75K brands, SE Ranking correlation data) and validated through our own client data analysis across 300+ sites monitored via Google Search Console.
+Built by cross-referencing major ranking factor studies (Semrush 300K SERPs, Backlinko 11.8M results, Surfer SEO 1M SERPs, Ahrefs 75K brands, SE Ranking correlation data) and validated through our own correlation analysis across 300+ sites monitored via Google Search Console.
+Our own correlation set is re-baselined every six months.
+The July 2026 refresh moved enough that several April figures below have been restated rather than nudged, and where our numbers now disagree with a published study we say so instead of splitting the difference.

 Factors are grouped into tiers based on how many independent sources agree.
 Tier 1 factors appear in every major study.
 Tier 2 factors have strong but not universal support.
 Tier 3 factors are where the data diverges or the signal is shifting rapidly.
 Each factor includes the specific data points behind the consensus, how it connects to other trends on this page, and what to do about it.